 The purpose of this training is to prepare volunteers to work with individuals who are isolated, or living with life-threatening illnesses and other disabilities.
 The training will supply information about challenges our clients face as well as teach communication and listening skills through a variety of interactive exercise.
 The training is pretty intensive, but our volunteers typically find it to be an enriching, community-building experience.

 You can make an invaluable difference to someone who needs it the most - and have your life changed in the process.

 Shanti was founded in 1974.
 Since its inception, Shanti has trained more than 18,000 individuals in the Bay Area and 600 organizations around the world in compassionately providing emotional and practical support to clients grappling with life-threatening illnesses, social isolation, other disabilities and poverty.
 Recognized as the first community-based AIDS Organization in the world, Shanti serves over 2,000 of San Francisco’s most vulnerable residents, annually.

-To learn more about how to get involved, please contact Volunteer Services at 415-674-4708 or email email@example.com
+If you have any questions or want more information, please contact Shanti's Volunteer Services at (415)674-4751 or email firstname.lastname@example.org